damiencriado/laravel-heroku-config-parser/README.md

 ## Why

-When adding a database or a redis server to your Heroku app, Heroku add a config var with this url syntax:
+When adding a database or a redis server to your Heroku app, Heroku add a URL config var like this:
 `DATABASE_URL=postgres://usr:pwd@localhost:5432/hellodb`

 Unfortunately, Laravel can't read this var, so you probably parsed it manually like this: